About Tarangire National Park

 Best Time to Visit Tarangire

 Beautiful during both the wet and dry seasons, Tarangire is an excellent year round park for game viewing.
-Between August and October when the wildlife is at its most concentrated, the park offers particularly good wildlife viewing conditions.
+Between August and October when the wildlife is at its peak, the park offers particularly good wildlife viewing conditions.

-In addition to these popular animals, the park is also home to three endangered animals that can be found nowhere else in the country: the fringe-eared oryx with its graceful horns, the towering greater kudu, and the tiny Ashy Starling.
+In addition to these popular animals, the park is also home to three endangered animals that can be found nowhere else in the country.
+These animals are fringe-eared oryx with its graceful horns, the towering greater kudu, and the tiny Ashy Starling.